-Figure 26: Nisyros island total electricity consumption (MWhe) time evolution the island's energy demand, as the electrical consumption was increased approximately by 1,000 MWh_a when the first unit begun to operate at 2013 and doubled at 2016, when the second unit was integrated.
+Figure 27 describes the electricity consumption of Nisyros island for the different sectors.
+Accordingly, the main constituents of the electrical energy consumption are the domestic and the commercial sectors.
+The desalination units play a crucial role on the island's energy demand, as the electrical consumption was increased approximately by 1,000 MWhe when the first unit begun to operate at 2013 and doubled at 2016, when the second unit was integrated.
 Following, a variation exists depending on the operational status of the two units.
 The third unit begun its operation at 2019 to replace the problematic first unit.
 Moreover, the lighting contribution is more than halved during the past decade and along with the public buildings and the public entities represent a small percentage of 6 - 7% of the island's total annual energy requirements.